Design Approval Process

-As you may be aware Ofwat are looking to introduce from January 2021, a standard practice across the water industry in England for water companies to follow when adopting self-laid mains.
+In January 2021 Ofwat introduced a new standard practice across the water industry in England for water companies to follow when adopting self-laid mains.

-This proposed standard practice is known as the code for adoption and is also referred to as “the codes”.
+This standard practice is known as the code for adoption and also referred to as "the codes".

 If you have any questions about any part of your development then we are here to help.
 Please get in touch using your preferred method using the contact details here.